 Bonus Question – How has the team at Sellers Dorsey supported its clients in their efforts to address beneficiaries’ health-related social needs?

 JS: Impact is a key focus of Sellers Dorsey.
-Part of the Firm’s mission is to partner with our clients to deliver innovative solutions that enhance equity, access, and quality in the Medicaid program.
+Part of the Firm’s mission is to partner with our clients to deliver innovative solutions that enhance access, and quality in the Medicaid program.
 The team at Sellers Dorsey understands that initiatives that seek to address individuals’ foundational needs related to housing, employment stability, food security, and educational attainment are critical to eliminating health disparities and improving member health outcomes.